01 / 01

 German TSOs: curtailed (abgeregelt) renewable energy by period.

-Daily · OAuth client
+Each refresh · OAuth client

 Eurostat